-In 2013, for the first time, the top three finishers in the Tampa Bay Derby -- Verrazano, Java's War and Falling Sky -- competed in the Kentucky Derby Presented by Yum!
+In 2013, for the first time, the top three finishers in the Tampa Bay Derby -- Verrazano (left), Java's War and Falling Sky -- competed in the Kentucky Derby Presented by Yum!
 Brands.
 Verrazano also won the Grade I Wood Memorial and Grade I Haskell Invitational and Java's War won the Grade I Toyota Blue Grass Stakes.
-That same season, Tampa Bay Downs staged three graded stakes on the same card for the first time on Feb.
-2: the Grade III, $250,000 Sam F. Davis Stakes; the Grade III, $150,000 Florida Oaks; and the Grade III, $150,000 Endeavour Stakes, the latter two on the turf course.
+On Feb.
+2 of 2013, Tampa Bay Downs staged three graded stakes on the same card for the first time: the Grade III, $250,000 Sam F. Davis Stakes; the Grade III, $150,000 Florida Oaks; and the Grade III, $150,000 Endeavour Stakes, the latter two on the turf.

-Tampa Bay Downs signed an agreement with TVG, America's Horseracing Network, to broadcast the meeting, sending the signal to countless new fans.
+Tampa Bay Downs signed an agreement with TVG/HRTV to broadcast the meeting, sending the signal to countless new fans.

 Meanwhile, Phase Two of the track's ongoing, environmentally conscious green initiative continued to gain momentum with the introduction of a state-of-the-art geothermal HVAC system designed to save energy and costs while requiring almost no maintenance.

-On June 30 and July 1 of 2013, Tampa Bay Downs started the Summer Festival of Racing, which enabled the track to control its simulcast income by being classified as a year-round live-racing facility.
-The Summer Festival feature a $5,000 Jockeys' Challenge and led to a 15-percent increase in purses, including an all-time high benchmark of $24,000 for maiden special weight races for the 2013-2014 season.
+On June 30 and July 1 of 2013, Tampa Bay Downs introduced the Summer Festival of Racing, which enabled the track to control its simulcast income by being classified as a year-round live-racing facility.
+Featuring a $5,000 Jockeys' Challenge, the Summer Festival led to a 15-percent increase in purses, including an all-time high benchmark of $24,000 for maiden special weight races for the 2013-2014 season.